 Antoni Gaudí was born on June 25, 1852 in Reus Tarragona.
-He moved to Barcelona with his elder brother, and in 1873 entered the School of Architecture where he obtained the title in 1878.
-In its beginnings Gaudí had a great influence Gothic and of the Muslim culture and can be seen in works like the Casa Vicens, the pavilions of the estate Guell, the school of the Teresianas and others.
+He moved to Barcelona with his elder brother, and in 1873 entered to the Architecture School where he obtained the title in 1878.
+In its beginnings Gaudí had a great influence Gothic and the Muslim culture and can be seen in works like the Casa Vicens, the pavilions of the estate Guell, the Teresianas school and others.

 Later he knows entrepreneur Eusebi Güell who would commission him for many of the works that can be visited today in Barcelona, of his works the Palace Güell was the building that gave him the recognition.

 In 1890 Gaudí was at his peak and it’s when his works were appearing without stopping, the tower bellesguard, the parc Güell, la casa Batlló, La Pedrera, The facade of the nativity of La Sagrada Familia.